F-Menges/BAIS-4220-Final-Project/README.md

 - Is there a revenue difference between stores located near the university campus and stores not located near the university campus?

 ## Instruction to Run the Application
-1. Click this [link](https://proud-island-051e4ba10.6.azurestaticapps.net) to view the project and our analysis of our findings
+1. Click this [link](https://proud-island-051e4ba10.6.azurestaticapps.net) to view the project and analysis of our findings
 2. Or download Adv_Database_Project_-_Jenna_Felix_Jet.html

 ## Technical Skills Gained